-During those years of networking and laying groundwork, in addition to starting to develop a coalition, we identified two ground-breaking programs worth scaling statewide: the Empower Youth Health Program and Northern Arizona Healthcare’s Fit Kids of Northern Arizona.
+During those years of networking and laying groundwork, in addition to starting to develop a coalition, we identified two ground-breaking programs worth scaling statewide: University of Arizona’s Partners for Healthy Promises and Northern Arizona Healthcare’s Fit Kids of Northern Arizona.

 We had also been told by a number of school district superintendents, that changing the state’s A-F school accountability system for their schools was critical.
 So we joined a major State Board of Education (SBE) rule-making process in September 2016.
 When we started, we had the support of 2 or 3 out of 13 Committee members.
 In January 2017, we won a key Committee vote.
 In April 2017, the State Board unanimously approved a resolution, which included adding physical, health & arts education to the state A-F school accountability system.
 We now have a statewide A-F Workgroup, composed of teachers, school administrators, health nonprofits, & others.
 We are piloting and working out the future statewide implementation plan, for the next stage of SBE approval.